splash33home/FlipkartsellerInfo/README.md

 # FlipkartsellerInfo
-It scrape seller information for the particular URL
+It scrape seller information for the particular URL and served in CSV file format.